Learning to Play Piano in the Real World: Appendix

+\textbf{Evaluation Metrics.} To quantify the success of the agent, we use the F1-score $F_1=2*(\text{recall}^{-1}+\text{precision}^{-1})^{-1}$, where recall addresses the question how reliable the agent presses the correct keys and precision addresses the question how reliable the agent avoids pressing wrong keys \cite{Zakka2023}.

+\textbf{Sim2Real2Sim.} Our workflow is visualized in \fig{fig:Sim2Real2Sim}.
+We start with an initial action sequence consisting of hand opening and closing motions.
+This sequence is executed on the real robot \textit{(step 1)} to collect observations used to optimize the simulation environment using Bayesian Optimization \textit{(step 2)}.
+The updated environment is then used to train a piano-playing policy \textit{(step 3)}, which is executed on the real robot \textit{(step 4)} to generate new observations and actions, enabling iterative refinement of the simulation \textit{(returning to step 2)}.

-\textbf{Model Training.} Our model consists of three hidden layers with 256 nodes each.
-The training uses DroQ~\cite{Hiraoka2022}, a soft actor-critic algorithm and runs for $1e6$ episodes.
-To reduce the Sim2Real gap, we utilized domain randomization (DR) of the height of the piano, the starting position of the hand, the dampening of the joints, the stiffness of the joints, the threshold of a key to be considered pressed, the stiffness of the springs holding the keys and the friction between the keys and the fingertips.
-Each simulation timestep is \SI{0.005}{\second}.
-The current state is observed every 10th iteration, which leads to a control frequency of the policy of \SI{20}{\hertz}.
+\textbf{Domain Randomization.} To further decrease the Sim2Real gap, we utilize domain randomization of the height of the piano, the starting position of the hand, the dampening of the joints, the applied force of each actuator, the threshold of a key to be considered pressed, the stiffness of the springs holding the keys and the friction between the keys and the fingertips.